Laser Gallery

 Elliott Helium-Neon Laser

-Over the years I have been fortunate to have been give some old / ex medical lasers.
-Some of the major system included the Coherent system 900 series photocoagulator, 920 Dye and the 930
+Over the years I have been fortunate to have been given some old / ex medical lasers.
+Some of the major system included the Coherent system 900 series photocoagulator, 920 Dye and the 930 series argon Lasers.

-Most recently I also acquired two Coherent Ultima 2000 On-demand argon laser units which are still operational.
+I also acquired two Coherent Ultima 2000 On-demand argon laser units one for parts and one which is still operational.

 I also have a number of ND-YAG cavities from the Coherent 7900 series YAG lasers.